 There are plenty of benefits to private tutorials, especially when it comes to your academic future:

-- avoid failing in school and leave with GCSEs or A Levels thanks to personalised teaching from a professional educator
+- avoid failing in school and leave with national GCSEs or A Levels thanks to personalised teaching from a professional educator

 - benefit from a different style of teaching which can be original and fun, with interactive exercises, either over webcam or via the use of apps